JulianNicholls/React-Native-Course/README.md

 * Also, so many of the restaurants don't even have a single picture, so I have added a placeholder image to the restaurant lists, and have taken care of it on the restaurant detail page as well.

+* I have changed the context in the blog app to use a custom hook, because there is no reason to ever expose the context directly.

 ### Git client